towolf/towolf.github.com/docs/PsychDocumentation/SyncTrouble.markdown

 title: SyncTrouble
 categories:
   - PsychDocumentation
+encoding: UTF-8
 ---

-SyncTrouble \-\- Causes and solutions for synchronization problems.
+SyncTrouble -- Causes and solutions for synchronization problems.

 You most probably arrived at this help page because Psychtoolbox aborted with "SYNCHRONIZATION FAILURE" or a similar error message and